 Your ISMS should include policies for managing access control, confidentiality, integrity, and availability of information assets, as well as incident response.

 After you complete all the other phases, it’s time to take a step back and determine whether they are effective.
-In other words, conduct an internal audit to assess progress.
-Ask yourself these questions:
+This process is known as an internal audit.

 Have you identified all aspects of security risk?

-Are you properly addressing these risks by implementing control measures?
+Are you properly addressing these risks by implementing effective control measures?

 Is the implementation of these controls working as intended?

-Is our information security management system effectively addressing all aspects of security risk?
+Is your information security management system effectively addressing all aspects of security risk?

 If you answered no to any of these questions, there’s a larger question that comes into play: What can you do to improve your efforts going forward?
 You may find that you need to take corrective action before you can move forward and involve an accredited ISO 27001 certification body.